Boniface Mwangi: Activism

+In May 2025, Mwangi and activist Agather Atuhaire were detained in Tanzania after they went to attend a trial of Tanzanian opposition leader Tundu Lisu who was on trial, being charged for treason.
+They were released days later, after which they alleged to have been tortured and sexually assaulted in the hands of the police.
+They filed a case at the East African Court of Justice over the injustices they were subjected to.

 In July 2025, the police arrested Boniface Mwangi and searched his office.
 According to the Directorate of Criminal Investigations (DCI), the "occupants" of Mwangi's office "distributed money to facilitate the hiring of thugs".

 Politics

 He formed Ukweli Party and was a candidate for the Starehe Constituency member of Parliament seat in the 2017 Kenyan general election.
 In August 2025, he announced his candidacy for president in the 2027 Kenyan general election.

 Controversy

 Pig protest over MPs pay

 On May 15, 2013, Mwangi was one of the protest organizers which saw spilled animal blood and dozens of pigs with messages written in blood that said 'MPs' were released at one of the outside Kenya's Parliament.
 This was a protest by various civil activists including Okiya Omtata over the MPs attempting to overturn a ruling that had reduced their salaries.
 Mwangi and a dozen of other protestors were detained.

 Protest over playground

-On January 19, 2015 he participated in a demonstration against the removal of a playground with teachers and students from Lang'ata Road Primary which had been acquired by a private developer.
+On January 19, 2015, he participated in a demonstration against the removal of a playground with teachers and students from Lang'ata Road Primary which had been acquired by a private developer.
 He organized former students and a couple of civil rights activists to join the protests.